WindRiver-Labs/wrlinux/scripts/gen-image/doc/appsdk.README.md

   generation.
 Define an environment variable IMAGE_ROOTFS for the location of the rootfs install directory

-- Collect packages section from multiple input Yamls The collection is as many as possible, but for the other sections in multiple input Yamls, the duplicated is not allowed
+- Collect the following sections from multiple Yamls, the duplication is allowed:

+  - packages
+  - external-packages
+  - environments
+  - rootfs-pre-scripts
+  - rootfs-post-scripts

+  But duplication is not allowed for other sections such as section name, machine and so on.

 Input yaml format:
 [exampleyamls/wrlinux-image-small-intel-x86-64.yaml begin]